WG Friendship Plaza Suva

 The WG Friendship Plaza Suva is a high-rise mixed-use skyscraper under construction in Suva, Fiji, currently serving as the tallest building in the country, as well as the tallest building in Oceania outside Australia and New Zealand.
 The tower was topped out in 2021 and is 112 meters (367 ft) tall, being divided into 28 floors.
 The official opening was expected to take place in the second half of 2024.

 Upon its completion, the tower is set to contain the functions of a hotel, serviced apartments and offices.

+Currently, construction and work on the tower have been temporarily halted due to safety concerns.